ericrisco/stack-ai-vector-db/README.md

 ## Postman Collection

-Para probar la API de Stack AI Vector DB, puedes importar la colección de Postman incluida en este repositorio:
+To test the Stack AI Vector DB API, you can import the Postman collection included in this repository:

-1. Abre Postman
+1. Open Postman
-2. Haz clic en "Import" en la esquina superior izquierda
+2. Click on "Import" in the top left corner
-3. Selecciona el archivo `postman_collection.json` de este repositorio
+3. Select the `postman_collection.json` file from this repository
-4. La colección "Stack AI Vector DB API" estará disponible en tu espacio de trabajo
+4. The "Stack AI Vector DB API" collection will be available in your workspace

-### Variables de entorno
+### Environment Variables

-La colección usa las siguientes variables que deberás configurar:
+The collection uses the following variables that you'll need to configure:

-- `base_url`: URL base de la API (por defecto: http://localhost:8000)
+- `base_url`: Base URL of the API (default: http://localhost:8000)
-- `library_id`: ID de una biblioteca creada
+- `library_id`: ID of a created library
-- `document_id`: ID de un documento creado
+- `document_id`: ID of a created document
-- `chunk_id`: ID de un chunk recuperado
+- `chunk_id`: ID of a retrieved chunk

-### Flujo de prueba recomendado
+### Recommended Testing Flow

-1. Ejecuta "Create Library" para crear una biblioteca nueva
+1. Run "Create Library" to create a new library
-2. Guarda el ID devuelto en la variable `library_id`
+2. Save the returned ID in the `library_id` variable
-3. Crea un documento usando "Create Document"
+3. Create a document using "Create Document"
-4. Guarda el ID del documento en la variable `document_id`
+4. Save the document ID in the `document_id` variable
-5. Inicia la indexación con "Start Indexing (BruteForce)" o "Start Indexing (BallTree)"
+5. Start indexing with "Start Indexing (BruteForce)" or "Start Indexing (BallTree)"
-6. Verifica el estado de la indexación con "Get Indexing Status"
+6. Check the indexing status with "Get Indexing Status"
-7. Una vez indexado, prueba las búsquedas con "Search Library"
+7. Once indexed, test searches with "Search Library"